raeplusplus/raeplusplus/README.md

 - 👀 I’m interested in front-end web dev, game dev
 - 🌱 I’m currently learning JavaScript, HTML, CSS
 - 💞️ I’m looking to collaborate on anything beginner friendly at the moment.
-- 📫 The best way to reach me is either here or on discord (message me for my discord @)

 <!---
 hvedrungsmaer/hvedrungsmaer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.